annapeterson13/Data100/README.md

 # Anna Peterson ✰
-Welcome to my GitHub, where I use R programming language to study the population of the developing country Costa Rica.
+Welcome to my Data100 repository, where I use RStudio to study the population of the developing country Costa Rica.
 ![](GradMe.JPG)

 ## Informal In Class Exercises